razorpay/blade/packages/blade/src/components/BottomSheet/_decisions/decisions.md

 ### `BottomSheet`

-We'll expose an `BottomSheeet` component with the following API:
+We'll expose a `BottomSheet` component with the following API:

 | Prop            | Type        | Default                 | Description                                                                                     | Required |
 | --------------- | ----------- | ----------------------- | ----------------------------------------------------------------------------------------------- | -------- |